sevonj/tiracompress/readme.md

 **Other**
   - Just build & run: `cargo run --release`
+    - You can pass arguments to the app with `--`: `cargo run --release -- -xi samples/powerpark.mp3.arc -o samples/powerpark-extracted.mp3`
   - Tests: `cargo test`
   - Test coverage: `cargo llvm-cov --html`
     - Report can be found at `target/llvm-cov/html/index.html`